-The top Hyatt credit card benefits are a 60,000-point sign-up bonus, up to 2 free nights each account anniversary, and 4 points per $1 spent on Hyatt hotel purchases.
-In addition to those perks, the World of Hyatt credit card gives users automatic “Discoverist” status.
+The top Hyatt Credit Card benefits are a 30,000-point sign-up bonus, up to 2 free nights each account anniversary, and 4 points / $1 spent on Hyatt hotel purchases.
+In addition to those perks, the Hyatt Credit Card gives users automatic “Discoverist” status.
 This rewards tier offers complimentary premium internet, 2 p.m. checkouts, a free night after staying at five different Hyatt properties and more.

-The World of Hyatt credit card is issued by Chase Bank.
+The Hyatt Credit Card is issued by Chase Bank.
 Applicants need good credit (700+ credit score) to have a good chance of approval.
 Cardholders also need to use the card regularly to ensure their rewards earnings cover the cost of its $95 annual fee.

 Multiple redemption options: Points are redeemable for free hotel stays, starting at 5,000 points.
 Plus, they’re usable for room upgrades and at partnered hotel facilities like restaurants, spas and lounges.